jakeyeung/alternative-splicing/README.md

 * `--main_dir`: directory containing sample names (should match group 1 and group 2).
 Inside each directory contains MISO raw outputs (MISO events catalogued by chromosomes)
 * `--output_directory`: directory for output
 * `--output_filename`: name of output file
-* `--min_counts: minimum junction read counts in a sample to be considered into a t-test.
+* `--min_counts`: minimum junction read counts in a sample to be considered into a t-test.
 This value depends on the depth of your RNA-Seq data.
 Best practices suggest `min_counts` of 10 for a depth in the order of 50 million mapped read pairs

 *Example*
 ```